swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   /// and false otherwise.
   @warn_unused_result
   func isUnordered(with other: Self) -> Bool

+  /// True if and only if `self` preceeds `other` in the IEEE 754 total order
+  /// relation.
+  ///
+  /// This relation is a refinement of `<=` that provides a total order on all
+  /// values of type `Self`, including non-canonical encodings, signed zeros,
+  /// and NaNs.
+Because it is used much less frequently than the usual
+  /// comparisons, there is no operator form of this relation.
+  @warn_unused_result
+  func isTotallyOrdered(with other: Self) -> Bool

   /// True if and only if `self` is normal.
   ///